Automata AI vs Cortex

 Who each tool serves best — and when to pick the other one.

-- Free-tier limits are a blocker for your team's automation needs.
+- Free-tier limits prevent scaling automation for your team.

 Ideal for data science and ML engineering teams familiar with Kubernetes looking for scalable deployment solutions.